 Before exchanging your sparepart lines, perform a mixertest to note down your current mixertrim.
-When exchanging sparepart lines, this trim will change and you might want to keep your preferred trim, after the line exchange you can then adjust to your previous setting.
+When exchanging sparepart 6 Put the pulley through the loop. lines, this trim will change and you might want to keep your preferred trim, after the line exchange you can then adjust to your previous setting.